-The specialisation in Economics is designed to give solid training in performing high quality scientific research in economics, making use of economic theory and econometric methods that reflect the state of the art in modern economic research.
+The PhD programme in Economics trains candidates to engage in high quality scientific research, making use of economic theory and state of the art econometric methods.

 The Department's faculty members are actively engaged in academic research.
 Without being exhaustive, the following list of research areas covers the main research output from the Department of Economics in recent years: